-- Provide information on assignments with prefixes equal to or shorter than /29 (more than 8 IPv4 addresses) on LACNIC's WHOIS database. - Provide documentation that justifies the initial address space allocation (Completion of the IPv4 address application template for ISPs).
-This must include detailed information showing how this resource will be used within a period of three, six and twelve months. - Agree to renumber out of the blocks obtained from their providers within a period no longer than 12 months and return the space to its original provider.
+- 1. Provide information on assignments with prefixes equal to or shorter than /29 (more than 8 IPv4 addresses) on LACNIC's WHOIS database. - 2.
+Provide documentation that justifies the initial address space allocation (Completion of the IPv4 address application template for ISPs).
+This must include detailed information showing how this resource will be used within a period of three, six and twelve months. - 3.
+Agree to renumber out of the blocks obtained from their providers within a period no longer than 12 months and return the space to its original provider. - 4.
+If the applicant does not already have an IPv6 block assigned by LACNIC, simultaneously request an IPv6 block in accordance with the corresponding applicable policy.